 For God is the King of all the earth, sing praises with understanding.

-God reigns over the nations, God sits on his holy throne.
+God reigns over the nations; God sits on his holy throne.

 The princes of the people have gathered together with the God of Abraham, for the mighty ones of God are greatly exalted.